Jiaozuo: Train

+Automobile

 Zhengjiaojin Expressway, Xinjiaoji Expressway, Jiluo Expressway and Jiaowen Expressway pass through the territory.
 Local expressways are connected with national trunk expressways, realizing "county expressway", "township expressway" and "village expressway".
-[4] In October 2020, it will be included in the list of pilot areas for deepening the reform of rural road management and maintenance system.
+In October 2020, it will be included in the list of pilot areas for deepening the reform of rural road management and maintenance system.

-By the end of 2019, the expressway mileage was 239.51km.
+By the end of 2019, the expressway mileage was 239.51 km.
 The annual highway cargo turnover was 30.25 billion tons per kilometer, up 9.4% over the previous year; Road passenger turnover reached 697 million person kilometers, down 11.8%.

 Colleges and universities

 Henan Polytechnic University (HPU), with a history of nearly 100 years, is the first mining university in Chinese history.
 Its former is Jiaozuo Coal Mining School which was established by the British Syndicate Co.
 Ltd., in 1909.
 It has changed its names several times in the course of development, namely, FuZhong Coal Mining University, Jiaozuo Private Institute of Technology, North-west Institute of Technology, Jiaozuo National Institute of Technology, Jiaozuo Mining Institute and Jiaozuo Institute of Technology.
-The University resumed its name of Henan Polytechnic University in 2004.
+The university resumed its name of Henan Polytechnic University in 2004.